netscaler/netscaler-k8s-ingress-controller/docs/deploy/azure-cpx-url.md

-# Get Citrix ADC CPX Image URL on Azure Marketplace
+# Get Citrix ADC CPX from Azure Marketplace

 This guide explains the steps to create the URL for Citrix ADC CPX image on Azure Markerplace.